ctcl-bregis/ctclsite-rust/config/projects/content/mct_2.md

 #### Embedded Controllers
 Two embedded controllers in the form of microcontroller ICs may be present on the carrier board.
 Though this may change during the circuit design stage, the microcontrollers used may be ones part of the STMicroelectronics STM32 series due to their popularity and my experience with the STM32 series.

+These microcontrollers run independently from the system on module

 ##### Battery Management Embedded Controller
 Known as the BMEC, this microcontroller connects directly to the battery fuel gauge and charger ICs.

 ##### IO Embedded Controller
 Known as the IOEC, this microcontroller manages buttons and switches other than the Reset and Power buttons and manages power switches for cameras, USB ports and possibly audio.

 ##### Storage
 The device may make use of an NVMe SSD using a standard M.2 connector for boot and user storage.

+Due to the size of the device, M.2 2280 format drives may be able to be used

 #### Connectivity
 A feature that I plan to have unique with MediaCow Touch 2 to off-the-shelf tablet devices is more physical connectors.
 Like MediaCow Touch "Nashville", the device would have full-size USB Type-A ports and an RJ-45 Ethernet jack.